 Abraham Baldwin Agricultural College complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 which prohibits discrimination against individuals with disabilities.
-In its efforts to comply with these regulations, Abraham Baldwin Agricultural College has designated the Director of Student Development, located on the bottom floor of the Carlton Center, and the Director of Human Resources, located on the first floor of Herring Hall, as the individuals responsible in the areas of students with disabilities, respectively.
+In its efforts to comply with these regulations, Abraham Baldwin Agricultural College has designated the Director of Student Development, located on the second floor of the Branch Hall, and the Director of Human Resources, located on the first floor of Herring Hall, as the individuals responsible in the areas of students with disabilities and employment related disabilities, respectively.